TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

     Build/Scripts/runTests.sh

 That's it.
-You just executed the entire unit test suite. initial Core clone and a composer install, other parts of this chapter are about different permutations of.
+You just executed the entire unit test suite. initial `Core`:pn: clone and a composer install, other parts of this chapter are about different permutations of.
-Now that we have examined the initial Core clone and a composer install process, we will then look at the different ways we can apply the `runTests.sh` or other scenarios
+Now that we have examined the initial `Core`:pn: clone and a composer install process, we will then look at the different ways we can apply the `runTests.sh` or other scenarios

 Overview
 ========

 So what just happened?
-We cloned a Core, composer install`ed dependencies and executed Core unit tests.
-Let's have a look at more some details: `runTests.sh` is a shell script that figures out which test suite with which options a user wants to execute, does some error handling for broken combinations, writes the file `Build/testing-docker/local/.env` according to its findings and then executes a couple of `docker-compose` commands to prepare containers, run tests and stop containers after execution again.
+We cloned a `Core`:pn:, composer install`ed dependencies and executed `Core`:pn: unit tests.
+Let's have a look at more some details: `runTests.sh` is a shell script that figures out which test suite with which options a user wants to execute, does some error handling for broken combinations, writes the file `Build/testing-docker/local/.env` according to its findings and then executes a couple of `docker-compose`:pn commands to prepare containers, run tests and stop containers after execution again.

-A Core developer doing this for the first time may notice `docker-compose` pulling several container images before continuing.
+A `Core`:pn: developer doing this for the first time may notice `docker-compose`:pn: pulling several container images before continuing.
 These are the dependent images needed to execute certain jobs.
 For instance the container `typo3gmbh/php72 <https://hub.docker.com/r/typo3gmbh/php72/>`_ may be fetched.
 It's definition can be found at `TYPO3 GmbH bitbucket <https://bitbucket.typo3.com/projects/T3COM/repos/bamboo-remote-agent/browse>`_.